TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 [INFO]       \- org.slf4j:slf4j-api:jar:1.7.1:compile
 ```

 So far, so bad.
-How can it be that spring-boot-starter-logging brings a dependency that breaks the application?
+How can it be that spring-boot-starter-logging includes a dependency that breaks the application?

 The spring-boot-starter-logging dependency depends on three libraries: